sambacha/dai-backstop-syndicate/documents/proposal-one.md

 * If a shutdown were to occur, the crypto market would be flooded with some 2.4 million ETH even as the asset’s value plummets amid broader market turmoil.

+* Necessary conditions for participation in MakerDAO Auction shall be the non-occurance of a viable auction at {specific_date_for_makerdao_auction}

 # Implementation
 This is the specific guidelines and contractual outline of 'proposal one'